Our agriculture and land use initiatives focus on securing a sustainable, productive food supply that also supports a

 Our agriculture initiatives

-Why: Fertilizer is the engine of agriculture, but its inefficient use — along with soil degradation — creates air and water pollution.
+Why: Fertilizer is the engine of agriculture, but inefficient use contributes to air and water pollution.

 Why: Our current system to protect at-risk wildlife isn't working, and it depends too much on regulation, often a heavy burden on landowners.

 How: Establish habitat exchanges that allow landowners to get paid for maintaining habitat that houses vulnerable species, like the monarch butterfly.
 Taken to scale, these practices pay off for wildlife, too.

 Why: Demand for water is outstripping supply in arid regions like the American West.